yuno-payments/yuno-docs/docs/DIRECT INTEGRATION USE CASES/set-up-payment-connection.md

 <Video src="https://github.com/writechoiceorg/yuno-images/raw/main/doc/set_up_you_account/connection_setup_V4_v2.mp4" />

-### Step 2: Set Up Routing for Your New Connection
+### Step 2: set up routing for your new connection

 Payment routing in Yuno allows you to define which connections will be used to process specific types of transactions.
 This enables dynamic routing logic and gives you flexibility to manage providers based on currency, country, or other factors.
 For a basic setup, follow these steps: